Concordia Publishing House: Concordia Commentary series

-Dr. Arthur A. Just of Concordia Theological Seminary agreed to write the first volume in the series, on the Gospel of Luke, by 1996.
+Arthur A. Just of Concordia Theological Seminary agreed to write the first volume in the series, on the Gospel of Luke, by 1996.
 A single volume of about 500 pages had been contracted, but by 1995 it became apparent that he had written that much just to cover the first half of the gospel.
 Rather than attempt to condense his work and lose the depth of what he had written, CPH decided to add a second volume for Luke, setting a precedent for the remaining commentaries.
 The two volumes on Luke were issued in 1996 and 1997 after a year each in editorial work.
 As experience was gained, the process became more efficient and by 2003, the goal of issuing two volumes per year had been reached.

-Dr. Jonathan F. Grothe served as general editor from 1992 to 1999.
-Dr. Dean O. Wenthe, who had been assistant general editor, became general editor from 1999 to 2016.
+Jonathan F. Grothe served as general editor from 1992 to 1999.
+Dean O. Wenthe, who had been assistant general editor, became general editor from 1999 to 2016.

 The series has been described as the "largest confessional Lutheran Bible commentary project" by any Lutheran publisher.
 As of 2020, more than 40 authors have participated in the project, coming from the LCMS, the Evangelical Lutheran Synod, the Wisconsin Evangelical Lutheran Synod, the Lutheran Church–Canada, the Evangelical Lutheran Church of Brazil, and the Lutheran Church of Australia.
 About half of the now-projected 74 volumes had been published by 2019.